-- animals (like people) are better behaved when they have a little freedom.
+- Chickens (like people) are better behaved and happier when they have a little freedom.
 This means less stress on the animal higher egg production.

 - places you dont want them like gardens & flower beds (especially places with young seedlings) have to be fenced off

 - eggs may sometimes get laid outside the coop (not very often, usually with new egg layers)